SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

 <img src="images/surface.toolbox.png">

+Surface toolbox applies all operations you enabled in the module panel to your input mesh.
 Let's go over what you can do with surface toolbox:
  * Decimation: Reduces number of cells and points by averaging - similar to resizing an image.
  * Smoothing
  * Normals: Here auto-orient tries to orient the front-facing and back-facing cells so that normals are all pointing outside.
 This is not trivial when you have complex anatomical structures.
 You can also flip normals so front-facing ones are facing back.
 Splitting is a kind of smoothing operation where you split the cells with an angle beyond the feature angle you provide.